-Like all KIPP SoCal Public Schools, KIPP Comienza uses NWEA's Measures of Academic Progress ("MAP") to internally measure academic achievement in TK through second grade.
+KIPP Ignite Academy, like all KIPP SoCal Public Schools, uses the Northwest Evaluation Association ("NWEA") Measures of Academic Progress ("MAP") assessments to internally measure academic achievement.
 MAP is a nationally normed, computer-based summative assessment given three times per year that tracks achievement in math and reading, thereby allowing us to track growth at the beginning, middle, and end of the year, as well as over multiple years.
-Table 1j below shows that our TK through second graders have posted consistently high achievement marks in reading and math across student groups:
+This data is particularly helpful as students do not beginning taking the CAASPP assessments until the 3rd grade.
+As such, the MAP assessments and results allow us to better track student performance in the students' earlier years at KIPP Ignite, so that we can provide supports to students and intervene, if necessary, so that our students can succeed during the duration of their time at KIPP Ignite.